 - Current — Avoid swimming or paddling near trees that have fallen into the river.
 Even in slow water, these ‘sweepers’ and ‘strainers’ can capsize your boat and pin you underwater.
 If you’re wading and lose your footing, do not swim against the current.
 Float downstream until you bump into another sandbar where you can safely get out of the water.

-Keep youself and your family and friends safe with protection from the elements.
+Keep yourself and your family and friends safe with protection from the elements.

 - Sun — The sun can be devastating to your skin when you’re on the river for any length of time.
 Use sunscreen, bring a hat and always have extra clothing to extend your stay.